zhongyang/iOSPermission/README.md

 ## iOSPermissionCheck ##

 Various parts of permissions checking code scattered in the project.
 So I create a separate class to manage.
+Currently only photos, camera, microphone permissions check, I will continue to add all permissions checks.

 ## Usage ##